-Phoebe Blyth, our very first School Captain from the class of 2007, is currently living in South Korea working as an International Teacher.
-This year she has published her very first book “Don’t Fall: Adventures in Love, Loss and Lead Climbing”.
+Phoebe Blyth, our very first School Captain from the class of 2007, is currently living in Seoul, South Korea, working as an International Teacher.
+In 2020 she published her first book “Don’t Fall: Adventures in Love, Loss and Lead Climbing”.
 We were fortunate to be able to catch up with Phoebe for a chat about her adventures thus far.

 “Ever since I can remember, there have been two major themes in my life: stories and travel.
 My family was always going on adventures, and moving around a lot when I was a kid.
 To keep my brother and I occupied when we traveled, my parents would tell us made up stories, or play audiobooks, or read us fiction – everything from Harry Potter to Roald Dahl – so travel and stories are inextricably connected in my mind.
 I guess it was inevitable that one day I’d write a travel story of my own.